SCOTUS nominee Amy Coney Barrett faces senators on health care, legal precedent

 Republicans were thrilled when she held up a blank notebook, apparently showing she had been fielding questions without aid.

-Overall, Barrett's conservative views are at odds with the late Ginsburg, the liberal icon whose seat Trump nominated her to fill.
+Overall, Barrett's conservative views are at odds with the late Ginsburg, the liberal icon.

+While Ginsburg testified at her 1993 confirmation hearing that the decision to have a child is one a woman "must make for herself," Barrett says as a judge she must reserve opinions, despite having made her anti-abortion views known before joining the bench.

-"You would be the polar opposite of Justice Ginsberg," said Sen. Amy Klobuchar, D-Minn.
+"You would be the polar opposite of Justice Ginsburg," said Sen. Amy Klobuchar, D-Minn.

 Barring a dramatic development, Republicans appear to have the votes to confirm Barrett to a lifetime seat on the Supreme Court, and they spent their time portraying her as a thoughtful judge with impeccable credentials.
 She would be Trump's third justice.

-Underscoring the Republicans' confidence, Graham set an initial committee vote on the nomination for Thursday, the last day of hearings, which would allow final approval by the panel one week later and a vote for confirmation by the full Senate on Oct.
-26.
+Underscoring the Republicans' confidence, Graham set an initial committee vote on the nomination for Thursday, the last day of hearings, which would allow final approval by the full Senate by the end of the month.

 Protesters rallied outside the Senate building, unable to come inside the hearing room.